esciencecenter-digital-skills/workshop-metadata/ds-nlp/syllabus.md

 - Evaluating Classifiers

 Large Language Models
-- What are Large Language Models?
+- What are Large Language Models (LLMs)?
 - Prompting to solve NLP Tasks
-- Transformers and LLMs
+- Use local LLMs with Ollama
-- Drawbacks and biases
+- Drawbacks and biases in LLMs
 - Advanced material